 “Don’t blame me, it’s your life.”

-a) running the most basic of blood tests hasn’t yet been thought of by anyone,
+a) ordering the most basic blood test hasn’t yet been thought of by anyone,

 b) ordering a blood test is the best use of this doctor’s abilities, because really, even genius doctors are just over-educated fountain pens, and

 c) she’s read on some kind of lady doctor blog that what she needs is a complete blood count.